 "In the past, on e-commerce platforms, when online stores were found to be in violation, they would close down to open another store.
 However, by identifying the seller, we will know who that person is, thereby facilitating consumer protection, traceability, and tax collection if relevant," said Mr. Ninh.

-In addition, the Ministry of Industry and Trade will deploy 4 solutions to prevent counterfeit goods, fake goods, and goods that infringe intellectual property rights: Perfecting institutions; increasing the application of new technologies such as AI, blockchain, etc. to help trace the origin of goods, check counterfeit goods, fake goods; increasing propaganda for people to distinguish counterfeit goods, fake goods on the internet environment; enhancing bilateral and multilateral cooperation to resolve disputes, and handle units without legal entities in Vietnam.
-In addition, the coordination of agencies and ministries to prevent counterfeit goods, fake goods from the origin, from the place of production, from the source of distribution also plays an important role.
+In addition, the Ministry of Industry and Trade will deploy 4 solutions to prevent counterfeit goods, fake goods, and goods that infringe intellectual property rights: Perfecting institutions; increasing the application of new technologies such as AI, blockchain, etc. to help trace the origin of goods, check counterfeit goods, fake goods; increasing propaganda to help people distinguish counterfeit goods, fake goods on the internet environment; enhancing bilateral and multilateral cooperation to resolve disputes, and handle units without legal entities in Vietnam.
+In addition, the coordination of agencies and ministries to prevent counterfeit goods, fake goods from the source, from the place of production, from the source of distribution also plays an important role.

 For more information, Deputy Minister Nguyen Sinh Nhat Tan said that when there is information reflected, the owners of e-commerce platforms must be responsible for coordinating with the market management agency to handle it immediately.
-The handling method must be done quickly, possibly removing or even expelling from the platform, not allowing the "cicada to shed its shell" to return to the platform.
+The handling method must be done quickly, possibly removing or even expelling from the platform, not allowing the "cicada shedding its shell" to return to the platform.

 Anh Tho